braze-inc/braze-docs/_docs/_user_guide/engagement_tools/canvas/canvas_components/message_step.md

 ![The Delivery Settings tab for Message Step settings.
 Quiet Hours are enabled, and the checkbox for Using Intelligent Timing is selected to deliver the message at an optimal time.][4]

 For Canvas Message Steps, `event_properties` are not supported.
 Instead, use `canvas_entry_properties`.
-Canvas entry properties are properties from the event that kicked off the Canvas.
+Canvas entry properties are properties from the event that triggered the Canvas.
 These properties can only be used in the first full step of a Canvas.
-On the other hand, event properties originate from an event or action that occurs as the user goes through their workflow.
+Conversely, event properties originate from an event or action that occurs as the user goes through their workflow.

 ## Analytics